jbergknoff/Dockerfile/project64/README.md

 # Project64

 This lets you run Project64 in Wine in a container on Linux.
-Discussed in more depth at https://hub.docker.com/repository/docker/jbergknoff/project64.
+Available from Docker Hub: https://hub.docker.com/r/jbergknoff/project64.
+Discussed in more depth: https://jonathan.bergknoff.com/journal/running-project64-in-docker/.

 ## Example usage